The Fingers of Thomas

 Satanism approached by the Fingers of Thomas

 The ‘Fingers of Thomas’ were founded to "put their fingers" on the stories and testimonies, to investigate and document cases of Satanism and witchcraft, and to help those who feel overpowered by evil forces to develop self-confidence and faith.

-"Inner worlds" are often framed by religious beliefs and worldviews, but also by the individual life-histories and experiences, that may also include traumas and rejection.
-As a Christian group, the "Fingers of Thomas" try to strengthen the faith of the person who experiences witchcraft and also his/her family, in reference to the symbolic world they experience.
-The Fingers of thomas help affected people to gain self-confidence, diminish fear and grow out of a "victim mentality".
+"Inner worlds" are often framed by religious beliefs and worldviews, but also by the individual life-histories and experiences, that may also include traumas and experiences of rejection.
+As a Christian group, the "Fingers of Thomas" try to strengthen the faith of the person through prayer while also addressing concrete conflicts in the affected families.

 The multiplication of churches in Zambia during the last two decades has contributed towards fears of Satanism.
 Many people are lost in regards to the purposes and practices of the many new churches, making them a fertile ground for rumours.
 The "Fingers of Thomas" visit different churches and places of worship in order to help overcome suspicions and prejudice and increase openess to other faith experiences.

 The "Fingers" also give seminars on Satanism and witchcraft at different levels (Diocesan, Parish, but also in schools), when they are called.

 The name of the group is taken from the “doubting Thomas” of the Gospel of John, who wanted to put his finger on the risen Christ.
 Some people see in Thomas a man of weak faith.
 But the ‘Fingers’ believe that Thomas had an important role to play among the apostles.
 While he did not believe easily in other people's testimonies, he remained open-minded, and was ready to be challenged in his opinions.
 Because of him, the apostles could later proclaim “what they had seen and touched” (1 John 1).